AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

   - Dispute Module: Stores data regarding disputes.
   - Asset Registry: Stores data regarding registration.
   - ...
+  - It is `IModuleRegistry` to check whether a calling module is registered.
   - *Q#3: It uses the module registry for allowing registered modules to write data but hardcoded the registries address as immutables.
 What if there is need to add another registry given that the storage is not upgradeable?*
     - Can the new registry be registered by the module registry to be given access to the storage?
     - Will they just create another module for to handle writing data of new registries to the storage?